jenkinsci/discard-old-build-plugin/README.md

 ![Plugin](interface.png)

-The configuration settings allow for builds to be discarded based on age, quantity, intervals of these properties, status, logfile size and expressions parsed from logfiles. **Features are described in detail in the Jelly help documentation accessible through the top-right of the interface.**
+The configuration settings allow for builds to be discarded based on age, quantity, intervals of these properties, status, logfile size and expressions parsed from logfiles. **Features are described in detail in the help documentation accessible through the question mark symbols (?) on the user interface.**

 Discard conditions are executed in the order shown in the UI.
 The only exception to this is when using *Require both quantity and age conditions to be met for build discard*.
 Example case uses of this particular feature are